inconvergent/weird/docs/WEIR.md

  ; 3ADD-VERT! names a macro:
  ;   Lambda-list: (&REST REST)
  ;   Documentation:
- ;     fx: %3ADD-VERT!
+ ;     docstring for %3ADD-VERT!
- ;     macro wrapper: 3ADD-VERT!
- ;
- ;     defined via veq:fvdef*
+ ;     adds a new vertex to weir. returns the new vert ind.
  ;   Source file: /data/x/weird/src/weir/vert-utils.lisp
 ```

 #### WEIR:3ADD-VERTS!

 ```
-adds new vertices to weir. returns the ids of the new vertices
+adds new vertices to weir. returns the ids of the new vertices.

  ; WEIR:3ADD-VERTS!
  ;   [symbol]